Erythema infectiosum

 Willan 1798, Sticker 1899, Cheinisse 1905.

-• Moderately contagious viral infectious childhood disease caused by parvovirus B19.
+• Medium Contagious, viral, infectious disease of childhood caused by parvovirus B19.

 • Historical note:

 • Parvovirus B19 is the only parvovirus that can infect humans.
-It was discovered in 1975 by Yvonne Cossart and is named after the series of studies (number 19 in series B).
+It was discovered in 1975 by Yvonne Cossart and is named after the series of investigations (number 19 in series B).

-• Seasonally more frequent in the winter and spring months.
+• Seasonally clustered in the winter and spring months.

 • Girls are more frequently affected than boys.

-• Occurs mainly between 4 and 10 years of age.
+• Very common between 4 and 10 years of age.

 • 300-500 abortions per year are associated with parvovirus B19.

-• Contagiousness occurs before the appearance of exanthema.
-If skin changes are visible, infection is no longer possible.
+• Contagiousness exists before the appearance of an exanthema.
+Provided skin lesions are visible, infection is no longer possible.

 • Transmission occurs through droplet infection, skin contact or infected blood products.
 The incubation period is between 4-14 days.

-• Trigger is the single-stranded DNA virus Parvovirus B19 (Parvoviridae), the smallest human pathogenic virus.
+• The trigger is the single-stranded DNA virus parvovirus B19 (Parvoviridae), the smallest human pathogenic virus.

 • Mainly asymptomatic.

-• Sometimes subfebrile temperatures and symmetrical arthritis of the small joints.
+• Sometimes subfebrile temperatures and symmetrical arthritides of the small joints.

-• Affected localizations: cheeks, in the course of extension of the arms, legs and buttocks.
+• Locations affected: Cheeks, in the course extensor sides of the arms, legs and the buttocks.

-• In up to 20% an exanthema occurs: butterfly-shaped exanthema on the face, sometimes also diffuse or figured erythema and swelling of the cheeks (slap face), 1-3 days later there is a garland-shaped or reticular elephantized erythema on the trunk as well as on the inner sides of the extremities.
+• In up to 20%, exanthema occurs: butterfly-shaped exanthema on the face, in part also diffuse or figured erythema and swelling of the cheeks (slap face), 1-3 days later there is the appearance of garland-shaped or reticular, elevated erythema on the trunk as well as on the inner sides of the extremities.

-• Characteristic is the recurrent flare up and fading away again, which can be induced by external factors (hot bath, sun, stress).
+• Characteristic is the recurrent flare-up and fading away, which can be induced by external factors (hot bath, sun, stress).

 • The general condition is mostly good.

-• In the case of pregnant women, further serological examinations are indicated if a parvovirus B19 infection is suspected.
-If the diagnosis is confirmed, weekly sonographic checks are essential.
+• In pregnant women, further serological examinations are indicated if parvovirus B19 infection is suspected.
+If the diagnosis is confirmed, weekly sonographic controls are essential.

 • Serological detection (IgM and IgG), DNA detection by PCR.

-• Aplastic anaemia (the target cells of the B19 parvovirus include haematopoietic stem cells)
+• Aplastic anaemia (the target cells of parvovirus B19 include haematopoietic stem cells).

-• Hydrops fetalis (in pregnancy due to anemia or myocarditis).
-The risk is highest between the 4th and 5th month of pregnancy (up to 15% of fetuses die).
+• Hydrops fetalis (in pregnancy due to anaemia or myocarditis).
+The risk is greatest between the 4th and 5th month of pregnancy (up to 15% of fetuses die).

 • Mostly regression within 14 days.